HenrikBengtsson/ThinkpadX1-Windows10-Middle_mouse_button_issue/README.md

+_Please consider to Star this repository (requires an [GitHub account](https://github.com/join/)) if you find this information helpful.
+Then we can also get a sense on how common this problem is among Windows 10 users._

 # Thinkpad X1 Windows 10 Middle Mouse Button Issue

 The middle mouse button on Thinkpads can be used together with the TrackPoint:er to scroll windows without having to move the pointer to the scrollbar.
 This is an awesome feature that has worked on Thinkpads with MS Windows for several years.